 Estimate the number and type of families that will benefit from the proposed activities It is estimated that up to 15 low-income homeowners will receive housing rehabilitation.
 Location Description The homes will be scattered throughout the City of Cheyenne.
 Planned Activities To provide homeowner rehabilitation.
-6 Project Name HFH Street, Sidewalk, Curb and Gutter Target Area City of Cheyenne Goals Supported Preserve and improve low income neighborhoods Needs Addressed Neighborhood Improvements or Infrastructure Funding CDBG: \$190,000 Description To provide for the installation of a street, sidewalk, curb and gutter.
-Target Date 12/16/2024 Estimate the number and type of families that will benefit from the proposed activities This is an area benefit with 1,700 people in the area.
-Location Description 411 Wills Road, Cheyenne, WY 82009 Planned Activities To install a street, sidewalk, curb and gutter in a low-income neighborhood.
-7 Project Name Program Administration Target Area City of Cheyenne Goals Supported Program Administation Needs Addressed Program Administration Funding CDBG: \$89,602 Description To provide program administration for the Program Year 2023 Community Development Block Grant (CDBG) funding.
-Target Date 6/30/2024 Estimate the number and type of families that will benefit from the proposed activities N/A Location Description The Housing & Community Development office is located at 2101 O'Neil Avenue, Room 309, Cheyenne, WY 82001.
+6 Project Name City of Cheyenne- Lincoln Park Sidewalk and ADA Upgrades Target Area City of Cheyenne Goals Supported Preserve and improve low-income neighborhoods.
+Needs Addressed Neighborhood Improvements or Infrastructure Funding CDBG: \$190,000 Description To provide for installing a sidewalk and ADA ramps in a neighborhood park located in an LMI block group.
+Target Date 11/01/24 Estimate the number and type of families benefitting from the proposed activities.
+This is an area benefit with 1,120 people in the area.
+Location Description 308 East 8 th Street, Cheyenne, WY 82007 Planned Activities Improve public facilities and provide an area benefit by installing sidewalks and ADA ramps in a neighborhood park.
+7 Project Name Program Administration Target Area City of Cheyenne Goals Supported Program Administration Needs Addressed Program Administration Funding CDBG: \$89,602 Description To provide program administration for the Program Year 2023 Community Development Block Grant (CDBG) funding.
+Target Date 6/30/2024 Estimate the number and type of families benefitting from the proposed activities.
+N/A Location Description The Housing & Community Development office is at 2101 O'Neil Avenue, Room 309, Cheyenne, WY 82001.